 - Complex problem solving

 Tip #1.
-Gather Compelling Sales Performance Evidence
+Gather Compelling Evidence of Sales Performance

 Tip #3.
 Exercise Caution with Social Media Presence

 Tip #4.
-Gradual Return to Sales Activities
+Gradually Return to Sales Activities

 Tip #5.
-Highlight Communication and Cognitive Challenges
+Identify Communication and Cognitive Challenges

-Representation by an Experienced Long Term Disability Attorney
+Representation by an Experienced Long-Term Disability Attorney